MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-boards-plans.md

 **In a nutshell...**
 ::: moniker range=">= tfs-2017"
 -  Backlogs display work items as a list and boards display them as cards
--  You use your product backlog to quickly plan and organize your work
+-  You use your product backlog to quickly plan and prioritize your work
 -  You use your sprint backlogs and taskboards when you work in Scrum
 -  You use your Kanban board to update work status and when you employ Kanban methods
 -  Each backlog is associated with a board, changes to priority order you make in one are reflected in its corresponding board